Monday, June 1, 2020

 It was in the 1950s the shape of tail lights became increasingly stylized.
 With modern plastics freeing designers from the constraints the use of glass had imposed and the experience gained during World War II (1939-1945) in the mass-production of molded Perspex, new possibilities were explored.
 In the UK and Europe, there was little extravagance, manufacturers content usually to take advantage of new materials and techniques mostly to fashion what were little more than larger, more rounded versions of what had gone before, the amber lens being adopted as turn indicators to replace the mechanically operated semaphore signals often little more than a duplication of the red taillight or an unimaginatively styled appendage.

-Across the Atlantic, US designers were more ambitious but one idea which seems not to have been pursued was the full-width taillight and that must have been by choice because it would have presented no challenges in engineering.
+Across the Atlantic, US designers were more ambitious but one idea which for a while was flirted with without being used was the full-width taillight and that must have been by choice because it would have presented no challenges in engineering.
 Instead, as the jet age became the space age, the dominant themes were aeronautical or recalled the mechanism of rocketry, taillights styled to resemble the exhausts of jet-engines or space ships, the inspiration as often from SF (science fiction or Sci-Fi) as the runway.
 Pursuing that theme, much of the industry succumbed to the famous fin fetish, the tails of their macropterous creations emphasizing the vertical more than the horizontal.
 Surprisingly though, despite having produced literally dozens of one-off “concept” and “dream” cars over the decade, it seems it wasn’t until 1961 when Chrysler sent their Turboflite around the show circuit that something with a genuine full-width taillight was shown.
-The corporation revived the look for the eighth generation (LB) Dodge Charger introduced in 2024.
+A version appeared on the first Dodge Charger (1966-1967) and the corporation revived the look for the eighth generation (LB) Charger introduced in 2024 but the plastic fitting didn't attract much comment because most of the attention focused on the lack of a V8 engine.

 That same year, in Czechoslovakia, the Warsaw Pact’s improbable Bohemian home of the avant-garde, Tatra’s engineers considered full-width taillights for their revised 603A.
 As indicated by the specification used since before the war (rear-engined with an air-cooled, 2.5 litre (155 cubic inch) all-aluminum V8), Tatra paid little attention to overseas trends and were influenced more by dynamometers and wind tunnels.
 However, the taillights didn’t make it to volume production although the 603A prototype did survive to be displayed in Tatra’s Prague museum.
 Tatra’s designs, monuments to mid-century modernism, remain intriguing.